We are Queensland’s only stockist of Osmo natural wood finishes.

 Osmo finishes are based on natural oils and waxes.
 The oil penetrates into the wood surface, protecting the wood from deep within.
 The waxes form an elastic, micro porous surface which protects the wood from moisture and abrasion.
 The wood remains naturally beautiful, protected and durable.

 The Sunflower, Soya, Linseed and Thistle Oils which are the basis of Osmo wood finishes, as well as the waxes and pigments we use are classified as food safe.
 Disaromatised and benzene free white spirit ensures the finishes are easy to spread.

 The result: an eco-friendly manufacturing process and a non-toxic environment in your home.

-For expert advice on selecting the right Osmo product for your project, please contact Chris on 0430 395 377 , email@example.com or drop into our workshop at 23 Kayleigh Drive, Maroochydore, Queensland.
+For expert advice on selecting the right Osmo product for your project, please contact our team on 0413 111 595 , email@example.com or drop into our workshop at 23 Kayleigh Drive, Maroochydore, Queensland.

 Wood and finish from a single source

 Osmo Holz und Color began as a sawmill in Germany over 100 years ago.
 The company expanded into producing a wide range of finished timber products including flooring, bench tops, decking, garden fencing, and kit homes.
 These all required a durable finish and the owners were dissatisfied with cracking and peeling lacquers even back in the 1960’s.
 This motive was the drive to create a better finishing system and led to extensive research and development, and then the opening of the Osmo Color facility.
 Osmo is the only timber product manufacturer which completes its product range with surface finishes that are developed and produced in house.
 This is why the Osmo finishes are a perfect match for timber.